erayd/slightly/public/index.md

 If the top level of the TOC contains only one heading, it will be omitted, and the next level of heading will be promoted.
 This promotion mechanism does *not* affect the level of heading selected by `slightly-toc`.

+### Environment Variables

+Slightly's environment variables may be accessed by setting the attribute `slightly-env` to the name of whatever variable you wish to access.
+The text content of the element on which this attribute is defined will be replaced with the variable value.

+    <span slightly-env="env.myVariable"></span>

+Currently, any config value set in the site-side config or in the YAML frontmatter may be accessed in this manner.
+Object elements may be accessed using the `Object.Property` naming style, as in the example above.

 ## Performance